 It is about doing things in a way you don’t need to revisit.
 It’s more of an ethos, a thought process, an idea that every time you create a new business process, you must do it with the mindset of “how does this make us more secure and more compliant with the PCI DSS 4.0 standard?”

-This guide aims to help you understand what is at stake with PCI DSS 4.0 compliance and provide a prioritized roadmap for becoming compliant while protecting your company from everyday cyber risks and threats.
+This guide is designed to help you grasp the importance of PCI DSS 4.0 compliance and offers a prioritized roadmap to achieve it—empowering your organization to stay secure and resilient against everyday cyber risks and threats.

 The Payment Card Industry Data Security Standard (PCI DSS) was developed in 2006 to help businesses that process, store, or transmit payment card data prevent cardholder data theft.
 While specifically designed to focus on environments with payment card account data, PCI DSS can also protect against threats and secure other elements in the payment ecosystem.